 If the shear during measurement is an integer shear ($s=\sI$), the same shear amount $\sI$ can be used, so it holds:

-where the $\Nat{}$ operator represents reconstruction operator to obtain the phase from the measured phase difference; and the first and second arguments express the difference phase to be applied the operator and the integer shear used for the reconstruction, respectively.
+where the $\Nat{}$ operator represents the reconstruction operator to obtain the phase from the measured phase difference, and the first and second arguments express the measured phase difference applied to the operator and the integer shear used for the reconstruction, respectively.
 When we employ the spectral interpolation method \cite{Tomioka:23} for $\Nat{}$, the reconstructed phase includes errors due to shear harmonics of $\phi(x)$, but we choose $s$ such that this is negligible, and we consider the errors to be negligible.
 On the other hand, if the shear during measurement is non-integer,

-Since $s$ and $\sI$ differ , the reconstructed wavefront $\phi_{s;\sI}(x)$ contains significant error relative to the original wavefront $\phi(x)$.
+Since $s$ and $\sI$ differ, the reconstructed wavefront $\phi_{s;\sI}(x)$ contains a significant error relative to the original wavefront $\phi(x)$.